Pseuduvaria philippinensis: Description

-It is a tree reaching 18 meters in height.
+It is a tree reaching 18 m in height.
 The young, yellow-brown to dark brown branches are densely hairy.
-Its elliptical, papery to leathery leaves are 9.5-24 by 2.5-7 centimeters.
-The leaves have flat to pointed bases and tapering tips, with the tapering portion 5-20 millimeters long.
+Its elliptical, papery to leathery leaves are 9.5-24 cm by 2.5-7 cm.
+The leaves have flat to pointed bases and tapering tips, with the tapering portion 5–20 millimeters long.
 The leaves are sparsely hairy on their upper surfaces and densely hairy on their lower surfaces.
-The leaves have 10-18 pairs of secondary veins emanating from their midribs.
-Its very densely hairy petioles are 3-11 by 1–2.5 millimeters with a broad groove on their upper side.
+The leaves have 10–18 pairs of secondary veins emanating from their midribs.
+Its very densely hairy petioles are 3–11 by 1–2.5 millimeters with a broad groove on their upper side.
 Its Inflorescences occur in groups of 3–13 on branches, and are organized on indistinct peduncles.
 Each inflorescence has a solitary flower.
-Each flower is on a very densely hairy pedicel that is 11-20 by 0.5-1 millimeters.
-The pedicels are organized on a rachis up to 5 millimeters long that have 2-3 bracts.
-The pedicels have a medial, very densely hairy bract that is 0.5-1.5 millimeters long.
+Each flower is on a very densely hairy pedicel that is 11–20 by 0.5–1 millimeters.
+The pedicels are organized on a rachis up to 5 millimeters long that have 2–3 bracts.
+The pedicels have a medial, very densely hairy bract that is 0.5–1.5 millimeters long.
 Its flowers are unisexual.
-Its flowers have 3 free, triangular sepals, that are 0.5-2 by 1-2 millimeters.
+Its flowers have 3 free, triangular sepals, that are 0.5–2 by 1–2 millimeters.
 The sepals are hairless on their upper and lower surfaces, and hairy at their margins.
 Its 6 petals are arranged in two rows of 3.
-The blackish-yellow, oval, outer petals are 1-2 by 1–2.5 millimeters.
+The blackish-yellow, oval, outer petals are 1–2 by 1–2.5 millimeters.
 The outer petals have hairless upper surfaces, except near their base, and densely hairy lower surfaces.
 The inner petals are blackish-yellow, and arch-shaped to inverted heart-shaped.
-The inner petals have a 2.5-5.5 millimeter long claw at their base and a 4.5-7.5 by 3-5 millimeter blade.
+The inner petals have a 2.5–5.5 millimeter long claw at their base and a 4.5–7.5 by 3–5 millimeter blade.
 The inner petals have flat bases and rounded to slightly notched tips.
 The inner petals are densely hairy on their upper and lower surfaces.
-Male flowers have up to 73 stamens that are 0.5-0.8 by 0.4-0.6 millimeters.
-Female flowers have about 7 carpels that are 1.5-1.8 by 0.6-1 millimeters.
-Each carpel has 2-9 ovules arranged in a row.
+Male flowers have up to 73 stamens that are 0.5–0.8 by 0.4–0.6 millimeters.
+Female flowers have about 7 carpels that are 1.5–1.8 by 0.6–1 millimeters.
+Each carpel has 2–9 ovules arranged in a row.
 Female flowers usually have a sterile stamen.
-The fruit occur in clusters of 2–6 on densely hairy pedicles that are 13-22 by 1–2.5 millimeters.
-The fruit are globe-shaped and 11-17 by 9-16 millimeters.
+The fruit occur in clusters of 2–6 on densely hairy pedicles that are 13–22 by 1–2.5 millimeters.
+The fruit are globe-shaped and 11–17 by 9–16 millimeters.
 The fruit are wrinkly, and very densely hairy.
-Each fruit has 2-9 wrinkly, hemispherical to lens-shaped seeds that are 7–8.5 by 4-4.5 by 2–3.5 millimeters.
+Each fruit has 2–9 wrinkly, hemispherical to lens-shaped seeds that are 7–8.5 by 4–4.5 by 2–3.5 millimeters.